ortizjeison/drunksi/README.md

 # drunksi
 first person driving game.

-It uses pygame, just install it and run!
+It uses pygame, just install it and run driving.py